Table of Contents

 Whether you’re paying publishers or setting up a new supply chain, you want to ensure each payment goes through without error.
 A global payments platform can automate the payment process for you, regardless if it’s a one-time or recurring transaction.

 Your payment will be approved or declined.
-Verification takes place to ensure you have sufficient funds in your account, and if necessary, a currency conversion will take place.
+Verification takes place to ensure you have sufficient funds in your account, and if necessary, a currency conversion will take place at the current exchange rate.
 This applies only if you are sending USD to an account that accepts a different currency and the payee has requested a different currency.

-Hopefully, the cross-border payment is using banks that support international payments.
+Hopefully, the cross-border payment is using banks that support international trade by using international payments.
 If so, the transaction is more likely to be approved.
 A global payments platform excels in intelligently routing the payment through a bank that is most likely to approve the transaction.

 You will receive confirmation that the transaction has been approved or declined.
 If declined, you’ll receive a return code outlining why it wasn’t processed.
 If approved, your order then goes into the fulfillment.